 No. 5 – Malcolm Carbins: Silent Depths – Paintings & Drawings 1947-2002, by Adam Dutkiewicz with Michele Klik (2010).
 Copies are available from the Royal South Australian Society of Arts Gallery in Adelaide and from the publisher.

 No. 6 – Lidia Groblicka: Suburban Iconographer – A printmaker’s view of life from Poland to Australia, by Adam Dutkiewicz (2010).
 This title is now out of print in paperback but is available in hardback edition from blurb.com.

 No. 8 – Abstract Photography: re-evaluating visual poetics in Australian modernism and contemporary practice, by Gary Sauer-Thompson and Adam Dutkiewicz (2016).
-This book is available from the publisher (pbk) (standard or deluxe editions) or in hardback from blurb.com.
+This book is now sold out from the publisher (pbk) (standard or deluxe editions), but is available from the Royal SA Society of Arts Gallery in Adelaide or in hardback from blurb.com.